HelikarLab/COMO/README.md

 3. We used a dataset of rheumatoid arthritis that is input for Step 3 to identify differentially expressed genes.
 The up and downregulated genes were used as inputs with curated models in Step 4.

 4. Using constructed models, we perform knock-out simulations based on genes overlapping with input file “RepurposingHub.txt” obtained from the ConnectivityMap database and included in the pipeline.

-Raw data
-RMAC Data

-## Todolist
-* Build a Python RESTful prototype
-* ~Implement Step 2 (when Bhanwar back)~ Have problem with agilent and one affy test in the input excel file tab 4
-* ~Implement step 1 (read raw data) via Python, automate the manual operations~
-* ~1.
-Setup development environment for R and Python~

 ## Resources